nusenu/ContactInfo-Information-Sharing-Specification/README.md

 #### dns-rsa-sha1

-The dns-rsa-sha1 method requires DNSSEC to be enabled on the domain to prevent/detect DNS manipulation in transit.
+The "dns-rsa-sha1" proof method requires DNSSEC to be enabled on the domain located in the `url` field to prevent/detect DNS manipulation in transit.

-When choosing this method (for example because no webserver is available) the operator creates a DNS TXT record for each relay to confirm the `url` field.
+When choosing this method (for example because no webserver is available) the operator creates a DNS TXT record for each relay to proof the `url` field.

-These DNS TXT records look as follows (`url:example.com`):
+These DNS TXT records look as follows (example: `url:example.com`):

 *relay-fingerprint*.example.com
 value:
 "we-run-this-tor-relay"

-*relay-fingerprint* is the 40 character RSA SHA1 fingerprint of the relay.
+*relay-fingerprint* is the 40 character RSA SHA1 fingerprint of the Tor relay.
-Each relay has its own DNS record, only a single TXT record MUST be returned.
+Each relay has its own DNS record, only a single TXT record MUST be returned per relay.

-Tools using any of the data to verify the `url` (uri or DNS data) SHOULD re-verify it at least every 6 months.

 ### pgp
 40 characters PGP key fingerprint (long form) without leading "0x" and without spaces.